-- Optimization of ICS/LABA dose: some patients may respond to higher doses of ICS than are routinely recommended for general use324 (Evidence B).
-However, this carries the risk of systemic side-effects;318 after some months dose optimization should be pursued by stepping down slowly at 3-6 month intervals; see Box 3-7 (p.49) (Evidence D). - Oral corticosteroids: some patients with severe asthma may benefit from low dose maintenance OCS treatment318 (Evidence D), but the potential long-term side-effects should be taken into account.
-Patients should be monitored for risk of corticosteroid-induced osteoporosis, and those expected to be treated for ≥3 months should be provided with relevant lifestyle counselling and prescription of therapy for prevention of osteoporosis (where appropriate).193 - Add-on treatments without phenotyping: In patients selected for uncontrolled symptoms and persistent airflow limitation despite moderate-high dose ICS and LABA, add-on treatment with the long-acting muscarinic antagonist bronchodilator, tiotropium, showed improved lung function and increased time to first exacerbation.325 Other add-on controller medications such as theophylline and LTRAs, although suggested for severe asthma, appear in the small number of available studies to be of limited benefit. - Sputum-guided treatment: in centers with specific expertise in inducing and analyzing sputum, adjusting treatment for severe asthma on the basis of sputum eosinophils may allow corticosteroid dose and/or exacerbation frequency to be reduced141 (Evidence A). - Phenotype-guided add-on treatment: patients with severe asthma, uncontrolled on Step 4 treatment, may benefit from phenotyping into categories such as severe allergic, aspirin-exacerbated or eosinophilic asthma. ^{7,8,137,318} Patients with severe allergic asthma with elevated IgE levels may benefit from omalizumab (anti-IgE) therapy 326 (Evidence A), those with severe eosinophilic asthma may benefit from mepolizumab (anti-IL5) therapy (Evidence B), and LTRAs may be helpful for patients found to be aspirin sensitive 315 (Evidence B). - Non-pharmacological interventions: bronchial thermoplasty may be helpful in selected patients with severe asthma (Evidence B), 99 but more studies are needed to identify its efficacy and long-term safety in broader severe asthma populations 120 (see p.51).
+- Optimization of ICS/LABA dose: some patients may respond to higher doses of ICS than are routinely recommended for general use363 (Evidence B).
+However, this carries the risk of systemic side-effects;357 after some months dose optimization should be pursued by stepping down slowly at 3-6 month intervals; see Box 3-7 (p.50) (Evidence D). - Oral corticosteroids: some patients with severe asthma may benefit from low dose maintenance OCS treatment357 (Evidence D), but the potential long-term side-effects should be taken into account.216 Patients should be monitored for risk of corticosteroid-induced osteoporosis, and those expected to be treated for ≥3 months should be provided with relevant lifestyle counselling and prescription of therapy for prevention of osteoporosis (where appropriate).217 - Add-on treatments without phenotyping: In patients selected for uncontrolled symptoms and persistent airflow limitation despite moderate-high dose ICS and LABA, add-on treatment with the long-acting muscarinic antagonist bronchodilator, tiotropium, showed improved lung function and increased time to first exacerbation.364 Other add-on controller medications such as theophylline and LTRAs, although suggested for severe asthma, appear in the small number of available studies to be of limited benefit. - Sputum-guided treatment: in centers with specific expertise in inducing and analyzing sputum, adjusting treatment for severe asthma on the basis of sputum eosinophils may allow corticosteroid dose and/or exacerbation frequency to be reduced 152 (Evidence A). - Phenotype-guided add-on treatment: patients with severe asthma, uncontrolled on Step 4 treatment, may benefit from phenotyping into categories such as severe allergic, aspirin-exacerbated or eosinophilic asthma.^{6,7,148,357} Patients ≥6 years with severe allergic asthma with elevated IgE levels may benefit from omalizumab (anti-IgE) therapy^{209,210} (Evidence A), those with severe eosinophilic asthma may benefit from anti-IL5 therapy (subcutaneous mepolizumab ≥12 yrs; intravenous reslizumab ≥18 yrs) or anti-IL5 receptor therapy (subcutaneous benralizumab, ≥12 yrs) feriodece A), and LTRAs may be helpful for patients found to be aspirin sensitive 354 (Evidence A). - Non-pharmacological interventions: bronchial thermoplasty may be helpful in selected patients with severe asthma (Evidence B), 108 but more studies are needed to identify its efficacy and long-term safety in broader severe asthma populations 131 (see p.52).
 Carefully controlled trials are important as a large placebo effect has been seen in studies to date.
-99 High-altitude treatment 318 (Evidence C) or psychological interventions 327 (Evidence C) may be helpful in patients with severe asthma.
+108 High-altitude treatment 357 (Evidence C) or psychological interventions 366 (Evidence C) may be helpful in some patients.
 The place of these therapies and strategies in severe asthma has not been established.
-120
+131